Sumonhere/hello-world/README.md

 # hello-world
-I am a math student who wants to learn a few programming languages and a lot about algorithms.
+I am a math student who wants to learn a few programming languages and a lot of algorithms.